bshahar/Trading-system/README.md

 Then you can fill the file in json format with the command you want to execute.

 ## Command -
-the command include the name of the command,then inside there is ,username , age and password of the new user that you want to register the system.
      "register": [
     {
       "username": "kandabior",